 If this is your first time here – WELCOME!
 If not, welcome back!!
 As full-time RV’ers, we travel and see a lot.
 This is part of our Opting Out of Normal series where we explore the hidden treasures in every state.
-We love the big popular attractions like everyone else, but there is just something incredible about discovering something unique, different, and taking the road less traveled.
-We certainly can’t explore them all, but we’d love you to share your own off the beaten path stories.
+We love the big popular attractions like everyone else, but there is just something incredible about discovering something unique, and different, and taking the road less traveled.
+We certainly can’t explore them all, but we’d love you to share your own off-the-beaten-path stories.
 Each series will include at least 1 epic boondocking area, with GPS coordinates.

 If you’re visiting New York City, did you know there are still so many “off the beaten path” things to do and see there?
 Strange happenings in that city, I tell ya!

 - The Earth Room – why?
 It’s a 22-inch-deep layer of dirt spread across a 3,600-square-foot gallery space in the middle of Soho.
 Interesting